Weetos: Weetos Chocolate Flavour

 Weetos is packaged in a brown rectangular cardboard box with the logo and an advert of whatever toy is inside.

 Ingredients include wholegrain wheat (41%), wheat flour, sugars, cocoa powder, vegetable oil, milk powder and various vitamins and minerals.

 Weetos Meteors

 Launched in 2008, Weetos Meteors is a space-themed cereal that combines the original O-shape pieces with star and meteor shapes ones.
 It is one of the few breakfast cereals that directly advertises to children seeing as it is not high in fat, salt and sugar (HFSS) and as a result, doesn't qualify for Ofcom's ban on promotional tie-ups with HFSS food products.

 Weetos vs. Alien Invaders

 Launched in 2011, Weetos vs. Alien Invaders contains both the original O-shaped pieces along with three ringed alien pieces.

 Weetos Bar

 Weetos is also available in a 20g cereal bar.
-They contain chocolate flavour wheat hoops and form soft and chewy bar, with a layer of milk chocolate on the bottom, and are individually wrapped.
-There is however ambiguity in the calorific content, as the box listed content is 99 calories per bar while the Weetos website declares 88 calories per bar.
+They contain chocolate flavour wheat hoops and form a soft and chewy bar, with a layer of milk chocolate on the bottom, and are individually wrapped.